Damally/RedshiftWorkshop/Lab1/README.md

 On Specify stack details, provide a `MasterUserName` and `MasterUserPassword` of your choice.
 Leave all the other parameters unchanged and choose next.

+MasterUserPassword Must contain at least 1 lowercase letter.
+Password may not contain ",/,@, or unprintable characters.

 ![Cloud Formation](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/CloudFormationParameter1.jpg "Cloud Formation Template")

 In the `Configure stack options`, Click Next